Policies - AM-005

 Travel by privately-owned airplane or personally-rented airplane, shall have the prior approval of the agency director.
 Such approval shall be provided with the payment documents.

 - Privately-owned - An employee will be reimbursed at the prevailing standard rate as established by the Internal Revenue Service through its Revenue Procedures.
-As of August 1, 2016 the rate is one dollar and seventeen cents ($1.17) per Statute air mile.
+As of January 1, 2020, the rate is one dollar and twenty-seven cents per mile ($1.27) Statute air mile ($1.26 prior to 2020).
 DAS will not differentiate between "travel at the convenience of the agency or employee".
 This mileage rate is effective for all employees not covered under a collective bargaining agreement, or in which the bargaining agreement does not specify a mileage rate.

 - Personally-rented - Employees shall be reimbursed for the actual expense of personally renting an airplane unless the expense is paid directly by the agency involved.

-- Charter flight - Agencies should contact the Department of Aeronautics to make arrangements for charter flights.
+- Charter flight - Agencies should contact the Department of Transportation, Division of Aeronautics to make arrangements for charter flights.

 Commuting - The IRS defines commuting as the use of a vehicle for travel in any of the following situations.
 From the employee's: